 - Peroneus tendon tear

 - Osteochondral injury of the talus

-- Dancing injuries (posterior and anterior ankle impingement, Os trigonum syndrome, flexor hallicus longus (FHL) tendonitis)
+- Dancing injuries such as posterior and anterior ankle impingement, Os trigonum syndrome, flexor hallucis longus (FHL) tendonitis

 See below for information on the most common ankle conditions.